 Trip characteristics and mode choice

 Figure 4.6 provides the share of trip purposes for all trips for the pilot survey and main survey.
 In both surveys, “Travel to workplace” is the most common trip purpose.
 The share of school trips is very small in the pilot survey, especially compared to the main survey.
+This is not surprising, given the higher average age and lower share of students in this sample.